 In the wake of terror attacks in London and Manchester in 2017, concerns have been raised about the extent to which governmental strategies to combat terrorism are successful in preventing extremism.
-The requirement “not to undermine fundamental British values” (FBV) has been part of the Teachers’ Standards (DfE 2012) since 2012.
-This term slipped silently, seamlessly and seemingly unchallenged from the government’s counter terrorism strategy Prevent (2011) into a document which regulates teachers’ professional knowledge, skills, attitudes, personal and professional behaviour.
-Fundamental British values are denoted as:
+The requirement “not to undermine fundamental British values” (FBV) has become part of the Teachers’ Standards (DfE 2012) slipping silently, seamlessly and seemingly unchallenged from the government’s counter terrorism strategy Prevent (2011).
+FBV are denoted as:

 - The rule of law